apache/cordova-docs/www/docs/en/dev/guide/platforms/android/plugin.md

 }
 ```

-This will call the activity and cause a prompt to appear asking for the permission.
+This will call the activity and cause a prompt to appear, asking for the permission.
 Once the user has the permission, the result must be handled with the `onRequestPermissionResult` method, which
 every plugin should override.
 An example of this can be found below:

 ```java